-- 1. During the summer prior to Friday, August 1, a maximum of seven players at one time may engage in organized competition with their school coach present for a maximum of 7 days (more than seven players may be present on the sideline).
+- 1. During the summer prior to Saturday, August 1, a maximum of seven players at one time may engage in organized competition with their school coach present for a maximum of 7 days (more than seven players may be present on the sideline).
 In addition, informal activities (with footballs, helmets and football shoes not sleds and dummies) may take place on any number of days during the summer (not Summer Dead Period) as long as no more than seven students in grades 7-12 of the district are assembled with a football coach of that district. - These seven days with competition in the summer are subject to the same out-of-state travel limits that apply to school teams during the school season under Regulation II, Section 6, except for camps that are conducted within Michigan. - a) In addition, schools should be alerted to prohibitions against events which are called or purport to be all star events or national high school championships.
-This prohibition applies to 7 on 7 football. - During the summer prior to August 1, except as limited during the summer dead period, football coaches may participate at bona fide summer football skills camps where more than seven students from their school district in grades 7 through 12 are participating; school transportation may not be used. - a) Bona fide football camps are those sponsored by institutions or businesses including colleges, schools, intermediate school districts, community school programs, etc.
+This prohibition applies to 7 on 7 football. - 2.
+During the summer prior to Aug.
+1, except as limited during the summer "dead period" football coaches may participate in 15 dates of non-mandatory activity with an unlimited number of players in grades 9-12 or 6-8 separately (in helmets only).
+Schools could use these dates as they see fit

-- b) The camps must be open to students from any school district, and are subject to player equipment limitations of shoes and helmets.
-Sleds and dummies may be used at these camps. - c) Camps limited to students entering grades 9-12 must be promoted and advertised in public media to be open to students from more than one high school. - d) Camps sponsored by a high school and limited to students entering grades 9-12 may not extend more than 10 days total. - Schools should alert all players: At no time during the summer or school year outside of the defined football season may MHSAA member student-athletes participate in a camp, clinic, practice, tryout or combine where more than football helmets and football shoes are worn (in-state or out-of-state). - 4.
+- under other regulations (i.e., practice, 7-on-7) but a team or individual may not exceed the limit of seven "7 on 7" competitions.
+The allowance with the conditions for a bona fide camp is no longer necessary under this regulation.
+Any camp day would be counted among the allowed 15 dates. - 3.
+Schools should alert all players: At no time during the summer or school year outside of the defined football season may MHSAA member student-athletes participate in a camp, clinic, practice, tryout or combine where more than football helmets and football shoes are worn (in-state or out-of-state).
+(Exception being that shoulder pads may be worn at college summer camps sponsored and run by NCAA/NAIA Institutions.) - 4.
 Preseason Down Time Beginning August 1 for all fall sports no open gyms, camps or clinics which involve that sport shall occur at the school or be sponsored elsewhere by the school; and no competition, intersquad or intrasquad between groups that resemble school teams (more than 4 students of grades 7-12 of the district) may occur at any location with any of that school district's personnel present.
 The preseason downtime allows voluntary conditioning for any number of students and has a 4-player limitation on any activity that is sport specific (prior to Aug.
 1, 7 players).